airbytehq/airbyte/docs/operator-guides/security.md

 You can secure access to Airbyte using the following methods:

 - Deploy Airbyte in a private network or use a firewall to filter which IP is allowed to access your host.
-- Deploy Airbyte behind a reverse proxy and handle the access control and ssl encryption on the reverse proxy side.
+- Deploy Airbyte behind a reverse proxy and handle the access control and SSL encryption on the reverse proxy side.
   ```
   # Example nginx reverse proxy config
   server {